Adopt A Gorilla

 How We Can Help

 As well as monitoring mountain gorillas, we support local people in using their natural resources in a sustainable way that doesn’t damage mountain gorilla habitat.
-We also try to find ways to reduce people’s need to enter mountain gorilla habitat.
-For instance, we’re developing alternative plantations for wood and charcoal and installing water-harvesting tanks and better sanitation systems.
-This eases the pressure on the forests and the risk of people passing on diseases to the gorillas.
+We also try to find ways to reduce people’s need to enter mountain gorilla habitat, which eases the pressure on the forests and the risk of people passing on diseases to the gorillas.

-We promote ecotourism so people can see the benefit of living alongside mountain gorillas, though this is currently paused for their protection during the coronavirus outbreak.
+We promote ecotourism so people can see the benefit of living alongside mountain gorillas and help protect gorillas from disease with extra health and sanitation precautions.

 Your adoption and support will help us: